vylsaz/tigr-bqn/README.md

 ```bqn
 (flag) Func tigr._WithWindow_ title size
 ```
-Calls `Func` until user closes the window or presses ESC.
+Calls `Func` with a new window until user closes the window or presses ESC.
 Then deletes the window.
 - flag: `0` if omitted.

 ```bqn